skurbee/YTArchiver/README.md

 editable job-queue

-Transcribe channels and output it to .txt files. prob not useful to most people
+Transcribe channels and output it to .txt files (following org structure that channel is in)

-I didn't write any of this code (except for manually changing the label on things or changing padding or whatever) All Claude-Code.
+this is maybe 2% me and 98% claude-code :)

-I will list current found issues here as I find them.
+I will list found but unpatched issues here:

 1.